They hypocrisy of Gay Marriage and why government should get out of the marriage business.

 Religious followers should also oppose governments being involved in defining marriage, some day their particular religious group wont be in control of government and they will have to accept a new definition they don't agree with (as is happening right now in places that start to recognize gay marriages).

-If religious really care about being able to decide what marriage means, for them, the only way to ensure this is to keep government out of it, of course any religion with political power soon forgets this and tries to enforce their views on everyone else.
-Yet another example of how religion while claiming the omnipotent authority of God always seems to need the help of government to enforce their ideas on others.
+If religious folks really care about being able to decide what marriage means, for them, the only way to ensure this is to keep government completely out of it, of course any religion with political power soon forgets this and tries to enforce their arbitrary views on everyone else.
+Yet another example of how religion while claiming the omnipotent authority of God always seems to need the help of government to enforce their silly ideas on others.

 But, think of the children!